AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

 ---
-title: Implement the Experience Cloud ID Service with Launch
+title: Implement the Adobe Experience Platform Identity Service with Launch
-description: Learn how to add the Experience Cloud ID Service extension and use the Set Customer IDs action to collect customer ids.
+description: Learn how to add the Adobe Experience Platform Identity Service extension and use the Set Customer IDs action to collect customer ids.
 This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 seo-description:
-seo-title: Implement the Experience Cloud ID Service with Launch
+seo-title: Implement the Adobe Experience Platform Identity Service with Launch
 solution: Experience Cloud
 ---

-# Add the Experience Cloud ID Service
+# Add the Adobe Experience Platform Identity Service

-This lesson will guide your through the steps required to implement the [Experience Cloud ID Service extension](https://docs.adobelaunch.com/extension-reference/web/experience-cloud-id-service-extension) and send customer ids.
+This lesson will guide your through the steps required to implement the [Adobe Experience Platform Identity Service extension](https://docs.adobelaunch.com/extension-reference/web/experience-cloud-id-service-extension) and send customer ids.

-The [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/) sets a common visitor id across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
+The [Adobe Experience Platform Identity Service](https://marketing.adobe.com/resources/help/en_US/mcvid/) sets a common visitor id across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
 You can also send your own customer ids to the Service to enable cross-device targeting and integrations with your Customer Relationship Management (CRM) system.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Add the ID Service extension
+* Add the Identity Service extension
 * Create a data element to collect your customer ids
 * Create a rule that uses the "Set Customer IDs" action to send the customer ids to Adobe
 * Use the rule ordering feature to sequence rules that fire on the same event